A rainwater harvesting model for your home, garden or even small farm is an imperative before you turn the first sod.

 And if you live in the Third World as I do, the water supply is probably unreliable, and cut off periodically without notice for one reason or another; theft of the copper wire supplying the pumps is a common source of irritation in our lawless land.

 Large parts of Johannesburg were recently without water for a whole week.
-Parts of Edendale in my own neck of the woods has been without for months.
+Edendale in my own neck of the woods has been without for months.
 Eco friendly homes are coming into vogue to cope with problems like these.

 "With the world's population expected to grow by one third to more than nine billion by the year 2050, the world will need